inphobia/p5-idea-wikiclone/Implemented-features.md

 * Perl5 lexing and parsing.
 As soon as it's not a port of native Perl5 lexer/parser, it may have some bugs.
 If you've encountered situation, where your code is not being parsed properly, feel free to create an issue with code example.
   * Currently supported languages are Perl5, POD, [Mojolicious templates](https://github.com/hurricup/Perl5-IDEA/wiki/Mojolicious-support) and php-style Perl5 (Embedded perl)
 * Perl5 interpreter (SDK) and Perl5 module type support.
 You should add Perl5 interpreter as project SDK to give Camelcade access to installed packages.
 [More..](https://github.com/hurricup/Perl5-IDEA/wiki/Getting-started)
+* Run configurations for Perl scripts.
 * Syntax highlighting.
 Perl and POD sources are highlighted and there is a Default theme, taken from NP++.
-  * Color settings dialog example is still buggy and doesn't show some syntax constructions ([TBF](https://github.com/hurricup/Perl5-IDEA/issues/215)).
 * Interpolation in appropriate strings, here-docs and regexps.
   * NB:
     * Code interpolation is still lame, and may show that it's ok in places where it is not.
-    * Regex interpolation can't distinct array element from scalar with character group after it.
     * Here-doc language injection is automatically turned off in QQ/QX heredoc if there is at least one variable.
-* Brace matching, quote matching, regex delimiters matching, code folding, quote handling, live templates for Perl5.
+* Brace matching, quote matching, regex delimiters matching, code folding, quote handling.
+* Live templates for Perl5 constructions and test scripts macroses.
 * Go to symbol navigation for: subs, constants, packages and global variables.
 * File structure view
 * Class hierarchy view